(Beginning Fall 2016)

-In Spring 2010, the graduate faculty revised both the format and process for administering our MA comprehensive exam in order to help the exam to meet programmatic goals and bolster the integrity of the process.
-Below are the goals for the exam and the information that you need to know regarding the reading list and the exam format.
+In Spring 2015, the graduate faculty revised the format for the MA comprehensive exam in order to better meet programmatic goals.
+Below, you'll find information that you need to know regarding the reading list and exam format.

 Goals for the MA comprehensive exam